Certified Metal Carports and non-certified Metal Carports

 Non-Certified Metal Carports

-In areas which do not require building permits with the construction of metal carports, you can purchase our non-certified metal carports.
+In areas that do not require building permits with the construction of metal carports, you can purchase our non-certified metal carports.
 These units do not have to meet the building code requirements of any area, hence are not designed to withstand the specific wind loads, snow loads, or the seismic loads of that place.
-There are no legal ramifications of purchasing non-certified metal carports in localities which do not require building permits.
+There are no legal ramifications of purchasing non-certified metal carports in localities that do not require building permits.

 But, just because non-certified metal carports are not designed according to the weather conditions of a place does not mean that they are not structurally strong.
 We use only high-quality materials for the production of our metal building.
 Hence, they are incredibly durable and long-lasting.
 If your local building codes do not have regulations for the certification of the metal carport, it usually means that your place does not face significant risks of extreme weather conditions.
 However, if you are concerned about the occasional heavy snowfall or intense wind, and want to ensure the absolute safety of your metal carport, then you can choose to go with a certified unit.
 Yes, even when your locality does not require building permits.
 Additionally, you can choose to add or upgrade certain features to your non-certified metal carports to better strengthen your structure without having to spend on a fully-certified unit.